 Empathy/Sympathy

 When it comes to symptoms of Autism in girls (and boys!), understanding others’ emotions is a huge struggle!
 This is an issue with all three of our autistic children.
-Our youngest daughter does understand others’ emotions, but not at the moment.
+Our youngest daughter understands others’ emotions, but not now.
 She only understands after you point out a sad face, frustrated tone, or other emotional cues that can be seen.
 She cannot pick up these cues on her own.

 Sleep Issues